 April 26, 2016, 5:30pm - class 93 with Dr. John Porter - 8 students.
 We practiced Tai No Henko, Morotetori Kokyuho, Katatori Sumi Otoshi with a Tenkan, Katatori Sankyo, Ryotetori Kokyunage, Tsuki Kokunage, Ryotetori Kotegaeshi, Kosatori behind-the-back Kotegaeshi.
 Somehow I ended up in Nikyo instead of Kotegaeshi in the last one, which impressed John.
 John showed us how an uke might take a breakfall in a technique by using Jimmy as an example.
 "Then you get to O Sensei's level," he says, "where uke attacks and you just go aiyahhh!!! and uke falls down without even touching him."
 True enough, Jimmy started his attack at full force toward John and John pointed two fingers towards Jimmy's eyes causing him to fall without being touched.
 This is an example of an Aikido no touch throw.
 It looks like a Jedi mind trick.
 "It looks fake in videos, but there's something to it," John says, "because uke doesn't want his eyes gouged out, so he has to take the fall."
 During my practice with Ed, he showed me how important it is to have the right intentions set when you're feigning an atemi as nage.
 My latest Aikido injury is a bruise to the shoulder from Katatori.

-April 28, 2016, 5:30pm - observed class 8 with Roderick Johnson - I sat and watched class today.
+April 28, 2016, 5:30pm - audited class 8 with Roderick Johnson - I sat and watched class today.
 The students practiced Shomenuchi Ikkyo Omote and Ura, two versions of Tsuki Iriminage (4th kyu), and Morotetori Kokyuho.
 The thought of jumping in and joining my classmates was tempting, but I didn't want to chance messing up the healing process of my pinky finger.